Module socket

 Parameters:

-• backlog integer The maximum length of the queue for pending connections.
+• backlog integer maximum length of the queue for pending connections.
 If omitted, a system-dependent default (e.g., SOMAXCONN) is used. (optional)

 Returns: